iCloud: Send email using an alias

 This is the address that the recipient will see.

-Type your message, then click the Send button in the upper-right corner of the New Message window.
+Type your message, then click Send in the upper-right corner of the iCloud Mail window.

 You can also use OS X Mail to send messages using an alias.
 To do so, choose the alias from the From pop-up menu when composing a message.